Desert Vista High School: Athletics

-Speech and Debate
+Speech and debate

-In 2022, the Desert Vista High School Speech and Debate Team won its 18th state championship, which is the most in Arizona history.
+In 2024, the Desert Vista High School Speech and Debate Team won its 19th state championship, which is the most in Arizona history.

-Marching Band
+Marching band

-The Desert Vista Thunder Marching band is run by director Michael J Krill.
-The director of percussion is Vicente Lopez.
-The marching band has won many competitions, being 9-time champions for the state of Arizona.
+The Desert Vista Thunder Marching band has won many competitions, being 9-time champions for the state of Arizona.
 Marching band is a half semester, zero hour class and one semester of fine art credits can be earned by taking the course.
 The class can be worth one year of P.E. credit if taken for three years.

 Controversies

 Desert Vista High School has been at the center of several controversies since its opening that have garnered local, national, and even international media attention.

 Allegations of records falsification

 In 2001, the school's registrar at the time, Jane Jones, accused then principal Joe McDonald of approaching three teachers at the schools to change the grades for a student-athlete who was being recruited, but was ineligible to compete at a Division I school.
 McDonald allegedly approached the teachers after being asked by then-Tempe Union High School District Superintendent James Buchanan to see what can be done to help the student.
 School district administrators admitted four years later, in 2005, that grades were changed for the softball student-athlete two months after her graduation, after which she was cleared by the National Collegiate Athletic Association to play at Texas A&M University–Corpus Christi.

 In 2002, Jones was given her first negative evaluation of her career, and was subsequently fired on McDonald's recommendation.
 Following her termination, Jones filed a wrongful termination lawsuit under the state's whistleblower protection law, alleging that she was fired because McDonald said she was "not a team player."
 Subsequently, Jones claimed the school district officials also engaged in retaliation following her dismissal by claiming she was not eligible for rehiring to an investigator working for a California-based reference checking company, thus allegedly implying she has committed wrongdoing.
 Arizona school districts have no power to determine rehire eligibility, as only the state's Board of Education has the authority to suspend or revoke a person's teaching credentials.
-A$140,000 settlement between the district and Jones was approved by a judge in 2006.
+A $140,000 settlement between the district and Jones was approved by a judge in 2006.